emmanuelatikese/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

+#####0x0F.
+Python - Object-relational mapping
+##Resources
+Read or watch:

+Object-relational mappers
+mysqlclient/MySQLdb documentation (please don’t pay attention to _mysql) MySQLdb tutorial
+SQLAlchemy tutorial
+SQLAlchemy
+mysqlclient/MySQLdb
+Introduction to SQLAlchemy
+Flask SQLAlchemy
+10 common stumbling blocks for SQLAlchemy newbies Python SQLAlchemy Cheatsheet
+SQLAlchemy ORM Tutorial for Python Developers (Warning: This tutorial is with PostgreSQL, but the concept of SQLAlchemy is the same with MySQL)
+SQLAlchemy Tutorial
+Python Virtual Environments: A primer
+Learning Objectives
+At the end of this project, you are expected to be able to explain to anyone, without the help of Google:

+General
+Why Python programming is awesome
+How to connect to a MySQL database from a Python script How to SELECT rows in a MySQL table from a Python script How to INSERT rows in a MySQL table from a Python script What ORM means
+How to map a Python Class to a MySQL table
+How to create a Python Virtual Environment

 #### This is the documentation we all need.
 ##This is a documentation for Mysqldb and Orm of a project for github.
 Mysqldb is a Python interface for MySQL, a relational database management system.
 Orm is an object-relational mapper, a tool that maps Python objects to database tables and vice versa.
 The project uses Mysqldb and Orm to create, read, update and delete data from a MySQL database.

+#files
+1.0.
+Get all states

 This is a documentation for a project that involves creating and querying a states table in a MySQL database using Python.
 The project consists of two files: 0-select_states.sql and 0-select_states.py.